Who was Esther?

 Esther marries the Persian king

 In the story, Esther’s mother and father were dead.
 She was living with her older cousin Mordecai, who was taking care of her.
 Mordecai (MORE-duh-ki) worked for the Persian king.
 Then King Ahasuerus (possibly the Persian king we call Artaxerxes II) held a beauty contest to find a wife.
 He chose Esther and married her.
 He didn’t know that she was Jewish, but he loved her very much.

 King Ahasuerus’ vizier, Haman, was very powerful (like Jafar in the Aladdin movie).
 When he rode down the street on his horse, everyone bowed down.
 But Mordecai would not bow down to Haman (HAY-man), because he would only bow down to God.

 Esther was afraid to talk to the king, and she fasted and prayed for three days before she got the courage to talk to him.
 But finally she asked the king to have dinner with her and Haman the next night, and the king agreed.

 The king was very angry at Haman and he told his guards to hang Haman on his own gallows.
-Then King Ahasuerus made Mordecai his new vizier.
-So Jewish people kept on living in the Persian Empire for many more years, and some are still in Iran today.
+Then King Ahasuerus made Mordecai his new vizier, and Mordecai killed all of Haman’s supporters.
+So Jewish people kept on living in the Persian Empire for many more years.
+Some are still in Iran today.